gdimitrovdev/talio/docs/Backlog Draft.md

 - Nested task list: tasks that can be checked and unchecked located in a card
 - Tag: a category that can be added to a card
 - Overview (of a board): the positions and attributes of the cards, lists and tags visible to the user
-- Client - the client application which connects to the server application and to which the users have access to
+- Client (App) - the client application which connects to the server application and to which the users have access to
+- Active Board (related to the Multi-Board Epic): the board that is currently shown in the Overview and thus the only board which the user can edit right now
+- Switch to a board (related to the Multi-Board Epic): change the Active Board to another board
+- List of Boards/Board List (related to the Multi-Board Epic): a list of all of the boards that a user has access to.

 ## Functional Requirements